 We will only have certificates of presentation available this year.
 Information on how to obtain those will be sent out following the event.

 Only the plenary sessions will be recorded.

 This year’s posters will be displayed in our online virtual event poster gallery within Oxford Abstracts.
-Participants will have a chance to comment on posters and chat directly with authors through the chat feature.
+Participants will have a chance to comment on posters and chat directly with authors through the chat feature or request for a live video chat.
 Once the event is live, all posters will be available to view.
-However, in order to encourage conversations and help participants narrow their options, we have allocated specific time slots in the program for participants to view specific posters.
-Poster presenters need to be prepared to be online and ready to respond to comments and messages from participants during their allocated session to help facilitate real-time engagement.
+However, in order to encourage conversations and help participants narrow their options, we will allocate specific time slots in the program for participants to view specific posters.
+Poster presenters need to be prepared to be online and ready to respond to comments and messages or chat live with participants during their allocated session to help facilitate real-time engagement.